I'm crying a little now, just thinking about it....

 By the way, when I typed that last line, the line about purpose, the clock turned 1:11....

-Sometimes, when I remember feeling joy with my late friend--a person I truly believed was my #TwinFlame--the clock turns some variation of "11."
-I get so agitated.
-Why me???
+Sometimes, when I remember feeling a certain joy--the clock turns some variation of "11," and it makes me wonder...why?
 I like hard evidence, facts, proof...big blinking red signs that show me exactly what I need to do.
 To say I'm uncomfortable with the unseen is a grave understatement--pun untended.
 I'm not afraid at all.
 But seeing the things I've seen does feel a little insane to a person trained to be grounded in solid research.
 An academic who checks, double checks and triple checks her sources.
 A writer and editor who lives and dies by putting the right dot in the right place at the right time.
 Bringing those two sides of myself together has been a struggle, but as a result of being open to the possibilities, I've experienced real miracles.
 Sometimes, on a daily basis.

 How many people can say that???